All Things Shipping

 The best way to save money on accessorial fees is to be mindful of how you’re shipping parcels.
 Simple practices such as measuring boxes correctly and double-checking addresses, for example, can eliminate them entirely.

 However, some accessorial charges can’t be avoided.
 That’s why it’s essential to create other strategies to lessen their impact on your store.
+If you ship high volumes or have long-term relationships with carriers, you may be able to negotiate accessorial charges for more favorable shipping terms.

 You also have the option of baking the cost of accessorial charges into the cost of your products.
 This is a common practice among e-commerce store owners since it makes shipping costs easier to swallow for customers.
 By accounting for shipping surcharges and including them in product prices, you can protect your profits from being absorbed by unexpected fees.
+Working closely with a freight provider can also help coordinate load planning and detention procedures, reducing the risk of unnecessary accessorial charges.

 The ultimate way to reduce the impact of accessorial fees on your business is by using Shippo.
 With our platform, you can avoid fuel and residential surcharges, get automated address confirmation, take advantage of free pickups via the postal service, and enjoy discounts on shipping rates from the nations top carriers!